-Our criminal tax defense attorneys know that criminal tax cases are different than other types of tax problems.
+Our criminal tax attorneys know that criminal tax cases are different than other types of tax problems.
 Criminal tax cases can result not only in large tax debts (including a 75% civil fraud penalty ), but more importantly, years in jail.
 Of course there are the collateral consequences of a criminal tax conviction.
 These include loss of professional licenses to practice law, medicine, or accounting.
 Your right to vote will be stripped, as well as your right to bear arms.
 And there is a good chance of loss of employment.
 If you are not a citizen, but a legal resident alien, i.e. a green card holder chances are that after you serve your time in jail you will be deported.
 The goal of our criminal tax attorneys to mitigate these possibilities before it’s too late.

 Sometimes criminal tax cases start with a knock at the front door of your home at 7:00 AM.
 Two IRS special agents who are employees of the IRS Criminal Investigation Division (CI) will be standing there and showing their gold badges, and asking if they can come in to talk.
 Although the IRS special agents may read you your 5th Amendment rights they are not required to.
 Our criminal tax defense lawyers never cease to be amazed at how many people will sit in their own homes, and spill their guts to an IRS special agent whose job is to figure out how he or she can send them up the river for tax fraud.
 In the words of the Internal Revenue Manual: “[t]he testimony of witnesses and the confessions or admissions of alleged violators are major factors in resolving tax investigations.”

 Remember that by the time a special agent shows up the IRS has already done a good deal of investigation.
 The IRS special agent has information which has led the IRS to believe that there is a possible violation of tax, money laundering or bank secrecy laws.
-The reason that people often speak with IRS special agents before they obtain the services of a criminal tax defense attorney is several-fold.
+The reason that people often speak with IRS special agents before they obtain the services of a criminal tax defense lawyer is several-fold.
 One reason is the misguided belief that they can simply explain what happened, offer to pay the tax debt, and the special agents will be happy, and go away.
 Not likely!
 Most taxpayers can’t come to grips with the idea that what they thought was a little fudging on their tax return is actually a tax crime punishable by years in jail.
 After all there was a reason.
-Some of those reasons our criminal tax defense attorneys have heard include:
+Some of those reasons our Los Angeles, CA criminal tax lawyers have heard include: